 Remove the berries from their original container, and store them whole and unwashed in a partially-closed container lined with paper towels to absorb any excess moisture, preferably in a single layer so they don’t get crushed.
 They should last up to five to seven days.

-3. This winter?
+3. Later in the year?
 In the freezer.